 Imagine posing a question to a large group of students.
 Imagine wanting real, honest answers from EVERY student.
 Imagine students being able to watch and listen to the thoughts of their peers and offer thoughtful feedback.
 Imagine simple set-up and privacy settings.
 Sounds lovely, yes?
 This is, in short, what Flipgrid offers.

-I’d read about other librarians using Flipgrid (here and here), but I hadn’t come up with a great reason to use the technology…until last week.
-Candace Fleming had just visited our school, and I needed to get real, honest reaction to the visit.
+I’d read about other librarians using Flipgrid (here and here), but I hadn’t come up with a need to use the technology…until last week.
+Candace Fleming had just visited our school, and students had a lot to say about her visit.
 Enter Flipgrid.
 I created my free 3 week trial account, loaded a question, and tested it on every single student computer.
 This took, maybe, 2 hours.
 But oh, was that time well-spent.

 In 40 minutes, all 2nd and 3rd grade students:

 - Received a short (10 min) lesson on Flipgrid